-If the obstruction does not clear after three cycles of back blows and chest thrusts, dial 999 or 112 for an ambulance and continue until help arrives.
+If the obstruction doesn't clear after three cycles of back blows and chest thrusts, dial 999 or 112 to ask for an ambulance, and continue until help arrives.

 Find out how to give CPR, including rescue breaths.

-Switch off the electrical current at the mains to break the contact between the person and the electrical supply.
+If someone has had an electric shock, switch off the electrical current at the mains to break the contact between the person and the electrical supply.

-If you cannot reach the mains supply:
+If you can't reach the mains supply:

-If the person is conscious, prevent any further pain or damage by keeping the injury still until you get them safely to hospital.
+If the person is conscious, prevent any further pain or damage by keeping the fracture as still as possible until you get them safely to hospital.

 A heart attack is one of the most common life-threatening heart conditions in the UK.